-Two demonstrators, Kathleen Clubb and John Preston, were fined for protesting peacefully outside abortion clinics in Victoria and Tasmania under the laws which ban communication about abortion to people entering or leaving a service in a way that is reasonably likely to cause distress or anxiety.
+Two demonstrators, Kathleen Clubb and Graham Preston, were fined for protesting peacefully outside abortion clinics in Victoria and Tasmania under the laws which ban communication about abortion to people entering or leaving a service in a way that is reasonably likely to cause distress or anxiety.

 They are both challenging the laws, arguing they breach the implied right to political speech under the Australian Constitution.

 The lawyer representing them, Guy Reynolds SC, told the High Court in Canberra on 9 October that safe access zone laws discriminate against political speech.

 “Its practical effect is to deprive anti-abortion protesters of one of their primary fora for such protests and probably their most effective forum,” Mr Reynolds said.

 “That discrimination causes a distortion of the free flow of information, it discriminates against a particular point of view and privileges the position of the other side.”

 Director of the Sydney archdiocese’s Life, Marriage and Family Centre Christopher Gordon said the case was an important moment for the country.
 “It will be interesting to see if the High Court upholds our freedom of speech on this issue and if the judges recognise the right of Australians to offer practical support to vulnerable pregnant women,” he said.

 Executive Officer of Right to Life NSW Isaac Spencer said the organisation is “glad that this case has been brought to the High Court”.

 “Mrs Clubb is being prosecuted for offering life-saving help to women in crisis, and the fact that this is now illegal is a national disgrace,” he said.